Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 4. Run `dotnet add package Azure.Messaging.EventGrid` in the new project folder we created to install the event grid package
 5. Run `dotnet restore` to ensure we can build the required packages
     - If you have issues building the correct package, create a new nuget.config file in the project directory and add the following to it
-    - Run `dotnet restore` and it should now work

         ```
         <?xml version="1.0" encoding="utf-8"?>
         <configuration>